Restless Legs Syndrome

 |Copyright © Nucleus Medical Media, Inc.|

-Treatment can help to ease symptoms that are getting in the way of day to day life.
+Treatment can help to ease symptoms that are getting in the way of day-to-day life.
 Home care steps may include:

 - Avoiding alcohol, caffeine, and tobacco

-- Developing healthy sleep routine
+- Developing a healthy sleep routine

 - Regular exercise

-Medication may be needed for severe symptoms.
+Medicine may be needed for severe symptoms.
 They may help to ease symptoms and improve sleep.
 Types of medicine that may be used include: